Integrated Learning and Learning at Ursula Franklin Academy

 Ursula Franklin Academy has a focus or specialization in the following areas:

-• Wednesday Program
+• Wednesday Enrichment Program

 • Math and Science Programming

-The Wednesday Program
+The Wednesday Enrichment Program

-The Wednesday Program is the most unique aspect of Ursula Franklin Academy.
+The Wednesday Enrichment Program is the most unique aspect of Ursula Franklin Academy.
 On most Wednesdays throughout the year students do not participate in their regular classes.
-Instead they participate in ‘Wednesday Sessions’.
+Instead, they participate in ‘Wednesday Sessions’.
 Each year students take up to 24 mini-courses (Wednesday Sessions) spread over six units.
 This is over and above the regular eight credit courses they take annually to graduate high school.
 While faculty run many of the sessions, they are not the only ones to support these courses: students, parents, and community members all contribute to offer a wide variety of exciting educational experiences for our students.
 The content of these courses is as varied as the passions and interests of the members that make up the UFA community.

-Some examples include: Lego Robotics, Disastrous Debates, Literary Reviews, Lava lamp Listening Lounge, Slow Flow Yoga, Geocaching, The Mysterious world of Math, Urban Ecology Experience along with many other wonderful opportunities for skill-based learning and “out of the box” experiences.
-If a student wants to propose a Wednesday session they can use our Wednesday Program website to design and propose their own session for teachers to consider supporting.
+Some examples include: Lego Robotics, Disastrous Debates, Literary Reviews, Lava Lamp Listening Lounge, Slow Flow Yoga, Geocaching, The Mysterious world of Math, Urban Ecology Experience along with many other wonderful opportunities for skill-based learning and “out of the box” experiences.
+If a student wants to propose a Wednesday session they can use our Wednesday Enrichment Program website to design and propose their own session for teachers to consider supporting.
 In this way the program develops leadership skills and is responsive to student voice in a very direct and concrete way.

 In order to facilitate this unique program into our weekly schedule, the course curriculum is condensed into the other four days of the week.
 In this way, the curriculum may feel accelerated to UFA students.